mitdralla/Hydro-Raindrop-WP-Guide/guide.md

 This plugin allows users to enable the Hydro Raindrop MFA to add an extra layer of authentication security.

 ## Requirements
-* For the MFA to work you need to register for an account at https://www.hydrogenplatform.com.
+* For the MFA to work you need to register for an account on https://www.hydrogenplatform.com.
 * IMPORTANT: SSL (HTTPS) MUST be enabled for MFA to work.
 * PHP 7.0 or higher is required.

 ## Installation and Configuration

-* Download, install and activate "WP Hydro Raindrop" in WordPress [here](https://wordpress.org/plugins/wp-hydro-raindrop/)
+* Download, install and activate `WP Hydro Raindrop` in your WordPress installation.
+Download the plugin [here](https://wordpress.org/plugins/wp-hydro-raindrop/)
 * Under "settings" in the admin bar navigate to `Hydro Raindrop MFA`
 * Open up a new tab and navigate [here](https://www.hydrogenplatform.com).
 Create an account, login.
 * Generate API credentials by reading the agreement and signing at the bottom.
-You are now provided a "Client ID" and "Client Secret".
+You are now provided a `Client ID` and `Client Secret`.
 * Paste the `Client ID` and `Client Secret` into the Hydro Raindrop MFA settings fields in WordPress.
 * On the Hydrogen dashboard scroll down to the table below on the `Hydro` line and click `+ Create App` or click [here](https://www.hydrogenplatform.com/account/hydro-app)
 * On the Hydro App page click `+ Add New` and name the application.